Johnny Ertle: Loss to Kid Williams, boxing decline, 1920

 Kid Williams spoiled Ertle's comeback in a decisive twelve round victory on August 13, 1920, at Oriole Park in Baltimore.
 Before a record open air crowd, Williams brought a staggering Ertle close to a knockout at least a half dozen times, though the diminutive St. Paul boxer remained on his feet.
 Ertle was down in the third from an uppercut from Williams, and was badly battered about the face and eyes by the end of the twelfth.
 His match with his nemesis had been postponed five times before finally taking place.

-After his marriage and his brief retirement from boxing in 1919, Ertel met Joey Schwartz in a ten-round draw bout on points on March 17, 1922, at the Armories in Windsor, Ontario, Canada.
+After his marriage and his brief retirement from boxing in 1919, Ertle met Joey Schwartz in a ten-round draw bout on points on March 17, 1922, at the Armories in Windsor, Ontario, Canada.
 A Detroit paper noted "Ertle, who is only 24 years old, beat all of the American and foreign bantams in 1918 and 1919.
 His height, four foot, 11 inches and his aggressive style made him a great favorite with fight fans everywhere."
 The spirited bout was close and judges disagreed on who held the most points, so the referee was required to secure the draw decision.

 Fighting as a featherweight on January 26, 1923, he showed a few glimpses of his old form and convincingly defeated Saph McKenna in a ten-round newspaper decision, the night's main event at the Auditorium in St. Paul.
 Though his Stillwater fans cheered him, even his hometown papers were critical of his performance.
 The Minneapolis Marning Tribune gave six of the ten rounds to Ertle with only one to McKenna, and admitted he easily outpointed his opponent, but noted that he appeared slow compared to the championship form of five years earlier.
 McKenna was considered off form, using his height and reach advantage to fight at long range, though he looked awkward and missed with many of his blows.
 Ertle may have had McKenna close to a knockout in several rounds, but was unable to deliver a final blow.
 He recovered well from a strong blow to the face in the third that had him dazed and groggy, but he lacked the speed of his former days and though they landed with frequency, he had less sting and accuracy in his blows.

 In one of his last bouts on May 7, 1923, Ertle lost to Carl Tremaine in a ten-round points decision at Ontario's Windsor Armory.
 Remaining in front in the first five rounds, Tremaine built a strong lead in points using his greater reach and speed to his advantage.
-In the sixth, Tremaine scored with a left hook to the jaw, but Ertel quickly recovered and continued to score points in the remaining rounds.
+In the sixth, Tremaine scored with a left hook to the jaw, but Ertle quickly recovered and continued to score points in the remaining rounds.